 - Modern and Contemporary Spanish Literature and Cultural Studies.
 Cultural Construction of Identities.
 Ideology and Culture.
 Public emotions and Collective Affects.

 The focus of my current research and teaching is the cultural construction of Spanish national identity in the democratic period.
 I have two other lines of research underway: one analyzes the state of Hispanism and explores alternative ways to conceptualize the discipline --including, but not limited to, transnational and/or Iberian Studies approaches.
-I have a contract with Polity Press (UK) for a Cultural History of Modern and Contemporary Spanish Literature, co-authored with Jo Labanyi (NYU).
+I have a forthcoming book, a Cultural History of Modern and Contemporary Spanish Literature, co-authored with Jo Labanyi (Polity Press).
 The book will also have the collaboration of experts in Catalan, Basque and Galician literatures.

 Last, but certainly not least, I am interested in the connections between academic research and public life, as well as in the debates and practices that define democratic citizenship.